 4. Backing up accident

 This type of accident is common, especially if two drivers are backing out of opposite parking spots at the same time.
-It also occurs when a vehicle drives down a parking isle and the other driver backs out without looking.
+It also occurs when a vehicle drives down a parking aisle and the other driver backs out without looking.
 In some cases, who’s at fault is not cut and dry, and an investigation may be needed to establish which insurance company will pay.
 The good news is – you’re covered by your collision insurance.

 Your vehicle can be broken into, spray painted, and keyed.
 All three fall under your comprehensive coverage, but you’ll still have to pay the deductible.